Multiplicative partial isometries, manageability, and C*-algebraic quantum groupoids: Introduction

 The aim of this paper, as well as the theory of the $C^*$-algebraic quantum groups of separable type \cite{BJKVD_qgroupoid1}, \cite{BJKVD_qgroupoid2}, is an attempt at bridging this gap.
 In particular, our modest goal is to establish and understand the relationship between the multiplicative partial isometries discussed below and the $C^*$-algebraic quantum groupoids of separable type.
 By reducing the scope, the technical difficulties become milder.
 On the other hand, while it is true that such quantum groupoids and the multiplicative partial isometries do not cover the full generality of the $C^*$-algebraic quantum groupoids, these intermediate steps have sufficiently rich structure to help us gain valuable insights toward the ultimate goal of developing a fully general $C^*$-algebraic theory of locally compact quantum groupoids.
-This is the underlying guideline.
+This is the underlying purpose.

 This paper is organized as follows: In Section~\ref{sec1}, we gather some basic results and establish notations concerning partial isometries, then give conditions for a {\em multiplicative partial isometry\/}.
-A couple of them are variations of the ``pentagon equation'', and we also need two other conditions that would have been trivial in the unitary case.
-As a consequence, we can associate two subalgebras of ${\mathcal B}({\mathcal H})$, as well as the comultiplication maps.
-We do not know if they are ${}^*$-algebras at this stage.
+A couple of the conditions are variations of the pentagon equation (in the sense of Baaj--Skandalis), and we also need two other conditions that would have been trivial in the unitary case.
+As a consequence, we can associate two subalgebras of ${\mathcal B}({\mathcal H})$.
+While they are subalgebras and they show certain duality aspects, at this stage we do not know if they are ${}^*$-subalgebras.

-In a previous version of this paper, we required the existence of approximate units on these subalgebras.
-While algebraically useful, a serious drawback is that such an attempt involves conuits, and they turn out to cause some unboundedness issues.
-As such, in the current version of the paper, we introduce in \S\ref{sec2.1} a ``fullness'' condition on $W$, which in turn would help us establish the subalgebras as represented non-degenerately on the Hilbert space.
-Note that this is a condition that is extra in our setting, which did not have to be required in the unitary case.